Chukobyte/seika-engine/docs/index.md

 # Welcome to Roll Back Engine Documentation

+### About

-Roll Back Engine is made for an upcoming online fighting game.
+[Roll Back Engine](https://github.com/Chukobyte/roll-back-engine) is a 2D game engine made for an upcoming online fighting game.
 Use the left panel to navigate the documentation.

+### Features

+* Entity Component System
+* Scene System
+* Python scripting
+* Networking system for online multiplayer
+* Collision system